Read Part 2

-Why do some among the Left shriek in horror and cry ‘Stalinist’ upon hearing anything positive about the Soviet Union, China, or any other country where a Communist Party took power?
+Why do many among the Western Left shriek in horror and cry ‘Stalinist’ upon hearing anything positive about the Soviet Union, China, or any other country where a Communist Party took power?
 Why does such Anti-Stalinism dominate the Left only in countries with a history of being the colonisers?
 Leftism with Imperial characteristics?
 The ‘Imperial Left’ perhaps?That former term is a much broader church, the focus here is on the geopolitical substance of ‘Anti–Stalinism’.

 The purpose of posing these questions is not to suggest that criticising Joseph Stalin is inherently racist (it’s not obviously), but rather to argue that the politics of the ‘Anti-Stalinist’ crusade led by some on the Left is racist because it denies the progressive historic role played by the Soviet Union in fighting colonialism,which is the economic foundation upon which modern-day racism historically developed.